 - If a flight nanny needs to fly over multiple pets, asking a friend or family member to tag along is common practice.

 - The flight nanny and the customer negotiate the cost of transport in advance.
 It’s typically based on the distance traveled, which is to say, the number of hours flown.
 It often includes airfares and cabin fees, though different arrangements are sometimes made.

 Finally, here’s a quote from one flight nanny using the CitizenShipper platform.
 To all those looking to make supplemental income as a flight nanny, she advises the following:

 “Be prepared with toys, small amounts of food and water, calming treats or sprays, and a positive attitude.
 Not all dogs or cats are familiar with air travel, so you have to have patience and be able to relax them if they are feeling uneasy.”

-Interested in becoming an Air Nanny?
+Interested in Becoming a Flight Nanny?

 If you love flying and taking care of animals, give pet nanny shipping a try.
 Sign up as a transporter today, and take advantage of all that the CitizenShipper marketplace has to offer.

 We have articles that take you through the platform step by step, explaining how to create a profile and market your puppy flight nanny service.
-Learn from shared experiences in our community of per transporters.
+Learn from shared experiences in our community of pet transporters.
 And if you ever run into trouble, help is just a click away!

 CitizenShipper is a two-sided marketplace for hard-to-ship items such as dogs, cats, motorcycles, boats, cars, and more.
 CitizenShipper puts you in touch with experienced, background-verified, and user-rated transporters.
 A quality experience — quick, safe, and affordable!